Twelve Modes, Unlimited Sounds

 Save and Recall Your Favorite Setups

-The DD-200 offers four onboard memories for saving your favorite setups and recalling them while performing.
-There’s also a Manual setting that reflects the current panel status, essentially giving you a fifth setup to choose from.
-You can scroll through memories with a DD-200 footswitch, and it’s possible to limit the scrolling range or assign memories directly for even faster access.
-And by enabling the carryover function, the active delay repeats will keep sounding as you change memories for smooth, free-flowing transitions.
+The DD-200 features 127 user memories plus a real-time panel setting, giving you 128 total setups to choose from.
+Any range of consecutive memories and the panel setting can be assigned for scrolling access from a footswitch.
+It’s also possible to limit the scrolling range or assign memories directly for even faster recall.
+If you crave deeper control, setups can be directly recalled via program change messages from an external MIDI device.
+And by enabling the carryover function, delay repeats will keep sounding as you change memories for smooth, free-flowing transitions.

 Deep Real-Time Control

 By default, the DD-200’s multi-function footswitches provide access to basic functions like bypass, memory scrolling, tap tempo, and looper control.
 But you can easily reassign them to hold, warp, and many other functions.
 External control is also possible via footswitches or an expression pedal, and MIDI I/O is even provided on space-saving mini TRS jacks.
 Via MIDI, you’re able to chain multiple 200 series pedals and select memories on all of them at once, and also control a wide range of functions from MIDI devices like the ES-8 and ES-5 effects switchers.

 Any time you’re ready, pressing the DD-200’s two footswitches together puts you into looper mode.
 Up to 60 seconds of mono recording time is available, and operation is simple and direct with the onboard switches.
 And since the looper engine functions independently, you’re able to develop expressive loops with any of the DD-200’s rich delay sounds.

 DD-200 Delay Modes